-Each student has a Student Drawing Account (SDA), and parents/guardians are required to replenish this account regularly so that students may draw their weekly allowance, charge supplies from the school store, and take part in weekend activities.
-The business office also uses the SDA for various charges including (but not limited to) textbooks, Spring Term, and recess transportation.
+Each student has a Student Drawing Account (SDA), and parents/guardians are required to replenish this account as needed.
+The business office also the SDA for various charges including (but not limited to) key replacement, Spring Term, and transportation.

-- SDA can be used at the School Store for purchases of some-basic necessities including personal care items, school supplies, and Darrow school spirit items known as Darrow Ware. - Allowance is distributed on Thursdays each week.
-Students may not withdraw money or make purchases if the balance of their SDA falls below \$150. - Parent/guardian permission to the Business Office must be given by the end of business day Tuesday, for any money over the predetermined amount to be distributed that week.
+- SDA can be used at the School Store for purchases of some-basic necessities including personal care items, school supplies, and Darrow school spirit items known as Darrow Wear. - Parent/guardian permission to the Business Office must be given by the end of business day Tuesday, for any money to be provided from a student's SDA to the student for travel or other needs.